 Best gay hotel in Saint Croix

-Situated in Frederiksted, Sand Castle on the Beach is at the epicentre of all things gay in Saint Croix.
-By far the most popular resort for gay travellers, the Sand Castle also happens to open out onto the most popular gay beach on the island – score!
+Situated in Frederiksted, Sand Castle on the Beach is at the epicenter of all things gay in Saint Croix.
+By far the most popular resort for gay travelers, the Sand Castle also happens to open out onto the most popular gay beach on the island – score!

 Guadeloupe is a collection of six small islands, located south of Antigua and Barbuda.
 Interestingly, Saint Martin and Saint Barthelemy were once considered part of Guadeloupe until a 2003 referendum saw the two islands split off and become their own territory.
 As part of the French West Indies, Guadeloupe follows many of its parent country’s laws and, as such, is one of the more LGBTQ-friendly islands in the Caribbean.